Sub-Nyquist Sampling of Sparse and Correlated Signals in Array Processing: Column and Row Space Measurements

 Our strategy to solve for $\mH$ relies on the observation that if the bases of the column and row space of $\mH$ are known then its recovery reduces to solving a simple least squares program \cite{ahmed2017compressive,halko2011finding}.
 In this section, we extract column and row space bases of $\mH$ from the observed samples $\mY_1$, and $\mY_2$.

-Verify using the definition in \eqref{eq:P} that\footnote{To avoid deviating from the main point, and to reduce the clutter, we restrict ourself to the case when $\Omega$ is a factor of $\Delta$.
-Again modification to general case is easy.} $\mP_{\Omega,\Delta}\mP_{\Delta, W} = \mP_{\Omega, W}$.
+Verify using the definition in \eqref{eq:P} that\footnote{To avoid deviating from the main point, and to reduce the clutter, we restrict ourselves to the case when $\Omega$ is a factor of $\Delta$.
+Again modification to the general case is easy.} $\mP_{\Omega,\Delta}\mP_{\Delta, W} = \mP_{\Omega, W}$.
 The column measurements of $\mH$ can be extracted from $\mY_1$, and $\mY_2$ in \eqref{eq:Y1-Y2} as follows

 where last equality follows from the fact that $\mA^*\mA = \mI$, and $\mE_c := \mA^* $.
 Using the fact that $\|\mP_{\Delta,\Omega}\| = \sqrt{\Delta/\Omega}$, it is easy to see that

 The name column-space measurements for $\mY_c$ comes from the fact that columns of the matrix $\mH\mQ_1^*$ are random linear combinations of the columns of $\mH$, and hence serve as samples of column space of $\mH$.
 Using a similar reasoning, $\mA_2\mH$ are the row-space measurements of $\mH$.
 Unlike directly observing column measurements $\mH\mQ_1^*$ in $\mY_c$, we do not observe the row-space measurements $\mA_2\mH$ directly but only a random projection $\mY_2 = \mA_2\mH\mQ_2^*$ of the row-space measurements through an under-determined random projection operator $\mQ_2$.